issuxark11/TIL/Algorithm/Dynamic-Programming/dp.md

-# Dynamic Programming
+# Algorithm - Dynamic Programming Introduction

+## Introduction
 * Use when sub-problems are evaluated many times (e.g 점화식)
 * Solving complex problem by breaking it into subproblems and stores the results of subproblems to avoid computing the same results again.

 ## Properties